Koko Pimentel: 2022 elections

 Being only halfway through his second full term as Senator, Pimentel was not up for re-election in the 2022 senatorial elections (Senators serve six-year terms, with half being chosen every three years).
-However, his faction of the PDP-Laban named Pacquiao as their official standard bearer in the 2022 presidential elections.
-On March 22, 2022, the Cusi wing of PDP-Laban endorsed the presidential candidacy of Bongbong Marcos, drawing criticism from Pimentel, who declared that the Cusi wing are "total strangers" to the founding of the PDP-Laban party, which was established as the opposition to the dictatorship of Marcos's father, Ferdnand Marcos Sr. He subsequently called on members of the Cusi faction to remember the history and principles of PDP-Laban, stating that in these beliefs, "we cannot possibly endorse Ferdinand Marcos Jr".
+However, his faction of the PDP–Laban named Pacquiao as their official standard bearer in the 2022 presidential elections.
+On March 22, 2022, the Cusi wing of PDP–Laban endorsed the presidential candidacy of Bongbong Marcos, drawing criticism from Pimentel, who declared that the Cusi wing are "total strangers" to the founding of the PDP-Laban party, which was established as the opposition to the dictatorship of Marcos's father, Ferdinand Marcos.
+He subsequently called on members of the Cusi faction to remember the history and principles of PDP–Laban, stating that in these beliefs, "we cannot possibly endorse Ferdinand Marcos Jr".

 With a Supreme Court ruling in 1997 ordering the heirs of Ferdinand Marcos Sr. to pay ₱23.29 billion in estate tax returns to the Bureau of Internal Revenue, which has since ballooned to ₱203 billion in 2022, Pimentel filed Senate Resolution No. 998 on March 28, 2022, stating an urgent and pressing need for the Senate to look into why the estate tax has remained uncollected for almost 25 years.

-Senate Minority Leader
+Senate Minority Leader (2022–2025)

-On July 25, 2022, Pimentel was elected as Senate Minority Floor Leader.
+On July 25, 2022, Pimentel was elected as senate minority floor leader.
 He is part of the two-member minority bloc in the Senate alongside Risa Hontiveros in the 19th Congress of the Philippines.
 He, along with his father Aquilino Pimentel Jr., is the second father-and-son tandem to be elected as Senate Minority Floor Leader in Philippine history after Lorenzo Tañada and Wigberto Tañada; the elder Pimentel served as Minority Leader from 2001 to 2002 and from 2004 to 2010.
 Like his father, Pimentel became Minority Leader after serving as Senate President.

+2025 Marikina congressional campaign

+Pimentel intended to retire following the conclusion of his Senate term in 2025, as his wife, Kathryna, prepared to run for a seat in the House of Representatives, representing Marikina's first district.
+The couple allied with the incumbent administration led by Marcelino Teodoro and subsequently accompanied them in local projects and programs.

+The alliance broke down during the filling of the certificates of candidacies on October 6, when Teodoro filed to run for representative in the first district, contradicting a supposed plan in which Kathryna or Pimentel would in the first district, whereas Teodoro would run in the second.
+Regardless, Pimentel subsequently filed to run for the seat under the Nacionalista Party, while remaining the leader of his wing in the PDP–Laban.
+The local opposition led by representative and mayoral candidate Stella Quimbo endorsed Pimentel, including him in her slate.

+During the campaign, Pimentel was criticized online for appearing at an orientation for the TUPAD program of the Department of Labor and Employment in Parang on the first day of the campaign period.